Tom-PIT/Connected.Docs/en/Logistics/Documents/Receives.md

 - You see its **Document** section (header information)
 - You see all **Details** representing the received items
 - You can edit draft documents
-- You can also print or export the document
+- You can print or export draft or committed documents
 - Committed documents are read-only, except for reversal creation

 ![Receive reviewing](../Assets/ReceiveReviewing.png "Receive reviewing")

 ## Deletion

+Draft documents can be deleted, but only if they contain **no material entries**.

+If the draft still includes materials in the **Details** section:

+1. Click the material serial number to open the **Edit detail** screen.
+2. Click **Delete** inside the Edit detail window to remove the material.
+3. Repeat this for all remaining materials.

+Once the document contains no materials, you can click **Delete** to remove the draft.

-Click on **Delete** to delete a receive document draft.
-Published receive documents cannot be deleted — only a reversal can be created.
+Committed documents **cannot** be deleted — only reversed (if applicable).